 We had read much about the former capital of Myanmar, none of which was very positive.
-But as the source of a poem, songs and the start of the book ‘Rebecca’ I was keen to see the city that had once generated so much interest.
+Nevertheless I was keen to see the city that had once generated so much interest.

 It was definitely worth the effort.
 The city itself is chaotic, it doesn’t really seem like a city as such, more like a town.

 But they do say you will see the true Myanmar culture here and I feel like it definitely was a richer cultural experience than Yangon.

 We arrived early and headed straight to our hotel – the Hotel on the Red Canal.
 The hotel was a beautiful oasis in the hot, dusty city.
 But the Red Canal was really not worth a mention – it was more like a drain in the middle of the road!

 Still the hot towels and juice on arrival soon made us overlook the canal.
 And despite the fact we arrived before 10am, they checked us in, apologised for not having our room ready and gave us a free coffee – unfortunately neither of us drink coffee but it was such a nice gesture I didn’t have the heart not to drink it.

 Our room was beautiful, very relaxing.
 But we weren’t there to stay in the room; the sites of Mandalay were waiting.
 We wandered over to Mandalay Fort and Palace with the intention of hailing a taxi.
 The Fort is massive, the walls stretch on seemingly forever (in reality about two kilometres on each side) and are reflected in the surrounding moat.

 We hadn’t planned to, but when we got there we couldn’t resist looking around the Fort and I’m glad we took the time.
 Much of the fort grounds are used by the military and are out of bounds to tourists, but they have rebuilt parts of the old palace and surrounding houses.